Adam Vinatieri: 2009 season

 In July 2009, Vinatieri had surgery on his right hip to alleviate a nagging injury, but the Colts expected that he would be ready for the season.
-Also, Vinatieri was placed on the injured reserve list for the rest of the season.
+Vinatieri was placed on the injured reserve list for the rest of the season.
 However, Vinatieri struggled early in the season and complained of soreness in his knee.
 Doctors found loose cartilage in an MRI, and Vinatieri underwent arthroscopic surgery during the Colts' bye week.
 Vinatieri was expected to miss four to eight weeks while recovering.
 During the season, punter Pat McAfee assumed Vinatieri's kickoff duties, something he would continue to do until his retirement after the 2016 season.
 The Colts signed former Baltimore Ravens kicker Matt Stover to replace him.
 There was speculation over whether the Colts could cut Vinatieri, but Colts president Bill Polian stated that Vinatieri would return when he was 100% healthy.
 Due to the injury, Vinatieri appeared in only six games for the Colts in 2009.
 He returned to the lineup and kicked a field goal but missed an extra point attempt in a Week 15 loss to the New York Jets, but then was inactive for the final game of the regular season as well as throughout the Colts' postseason run.
 Vinatieri did not play in Super Bowl XLIV, which the Colts lost to the New Orleans Saints.
 He was named to the Pro Football Hall of Fame First Team All-2000s Team.